Neuro Linguistic Programming

 The analysis of the NLP Research Data Base (state of the art) by all measures was like peeling an onion.
 To reach its core, first I had to remove some useless layers, and once I arrived, I was close to tears.
 Today, after 35 years of research devoted to the concept, NLP reminds one more of an unstable house built on the sand rather than an edifice founded on the empirical rock.
 In 1988 Heap passed a verdict on NLP.
 As the title of his article indicated, it was an interim one.
 In the conclusions he wrote: If it turns out to be the case that these therapeutic procedures are indeed as rapid and powerful as is claimed, no one will rejoice more than the present author.
 If however these claims fare no better than the ones already investigated then the final verdict on NLP will be a harsh one indeed (p.
 276).
 I am fully convinced that we have gathered enough evidence to announce this harsh verdict already now.

 Witkowski follows up with a brief summary in A review of research findings on neuro-linguistic programming.
-Ignore the abstract, there’s nothing about a hoax in the paper and I think it must have been an editor error.
 The conclusion:

 Today, after 35 years of research into the model, NLP reminds one more of an unstable house built on sand rather than an edifice founded on a solid empirical foundation.
 In the title of his 1987 review of NLP, Sharpley posed a question: "nonsupportive data or untestable theory?"
 A year later Heap passed an "interim" verdict on NLP, as did Baddeley the following year.
 Given the amount of research that has been conducted on NLP in the subsequent decades, perhaps the time has come to render a more definitive conclusion.